Manomay15/Pizza-Yes-Pizza-No/README.md

 You can test the app here - https://manomay15-pizza-yes-pizza-no-app-ymx8qb.streamlitapp.com/

-The accuracy is not the highest though so please forgive any mistakes by the app :)
+The accuracy is not the highest though so please forgive any mistakes made by the app :)

+PS: Still working on different architectures